microsoft/azure-pipelines-yaml/design/deployment-strategies.md

 Azure Pipelimes supports **push** using remote script such as SSH and **pull** deployments using local agents to Virtual Machines.
 The proposal involves supporting **push** based deployments as first class option using remote PowerShell or SSH to Virtual Machines in the environment.

-**Pool** specifies which pool to use for a job of the pipeline.
-While this works for **remote or push** deployments for PaaS resources, it doesn't apploy for **pull** deployments to VMs using local agents.
-In case of deployments to VMs in an environment the deployment job executes on the local agents and doesn't need a pool.
-The approach planned includes a new keyword **environment.pool** or **self** to define the execution target for the jobs.